 Eparapo is also the title of a track by the late, great Tony Allen – drummer for Afrobeat legend Fela Kuti and lifelong friend and mentor of our very own “Afrobeat Ambassador”, Dele Sosimi.
 Not only did Tony help to invent Afrobeat, he always looked for ways to push the boundaries, never content with recreating what had gone before but constantly expanding and developing the genre.
 This project hopes to pay homage to his legacy, and that of Fela Kuti himself.
 Its aim is to innovate, fuse and diversify while still retaining the essence of the music.

 The force behind Eparapo is bassist, composer & producer Suman Joshi.
-He has been a member of Dele Sosimi’s Afrobeat Orchestra for nearly a decade and has performed on stage with the likes of Tony Allen, Seun Kuti, Ginger Baker & Laura Mvula.
+He’s a long time member of Dele Sosimi’s Afrobeat Orchestra and has performed on stage with the likes of Tony Allen, Seun Kuti, Ginger Baker & Laura Mvula.
 He is also bassist with UK jazz ensemble Collocutor and fusion project Cubafrobeat.